kristofa/work-exposure/README.md

 As input the exporters takes a 'from' and 'to' date, the range between which data should be exported.

-The exports are CSV files and in one case also a [PlantUML](https://plantuml.com) file that can be used to visualize the work.
+The exports are CSV files and also a [PlantUML](https://plantuml.com) file that can be used to visualize the work.

 ### Time by epic